-When performing a Full System Recovery (through InstantData), where the original backed up system contained a volume spanning multiple Dynamic disks, the following implications apply:
+When performing a Full System Recovery (through InstantData), where the original backed-up system contained a volume spanning multiple dynamic disks, the following applies:

 Currently, if the original volume was bootable, it will not be restored.